 Mileage Plan questions and answers

-Here are some common questions and answers about the Marriott Rewards program:
+Here are some common questions and answers about the Alaska Airlines Mileage Plan rewards program:

 How flexible are these rewards?